Progress Toward a Degree

 A degree-seeking student who has not registered for course work over a period of one academic year must reapply for admission to resume study as a degree-seeking student.
 If accepted, the student is subject to the policies of the catalog current at the time of re-enrollment.

 The unit of credit at UAB is the semester hour.
 Course descriptions indicate the number of semester hours that may be earned for a particular course.
 A standard course load for a full-time student is 15 semester hours of course work in a semester.
 At least 12 semester hours of course work are required for full-time status.
 Registration for more than 18 semester hours in a term or more than three semester hours in the May Session requires approval by the dean or the dean’s representative of the school in which the student is majoring.

 Prerequisites for a Course

 Prerequisites are enforced for UAB students.
 Prerequisites are waived for transient students taking courses at UAB.
 It is the student’s responsibility to ensure that prerequisites for a course are met before registering for the course.
 Advisors are available to help with this determination.
-Prior to the end of the designated drop period, the instructor has the prerogative to drop from the course a student who does not meet the prerequisites, will be dropped from the course.
+After term grade processing, students preregistered for a course in which they do not meet the prerequisites, will be dropped from the course.

 First Class Attendance

 An instructor has the prerogative to drop a student from a course if the student is absent without prior notification from the first class of a term.
 Such action is at the discretion of the instructor, and absence from the first class does not automatically drop the student from the course.
 If a student wishes to drop or withdraw from the course, the student must follow official drop or withdrawal procedures.
 A student who misses the first class of a term is responsible for determining his/her status in the class.